-Between them, sat on a pillow, was a young woman of approximately 20 years of age.
-She was very beautiful, but her beauty was only marred by a deep frown as she ignored the ongoing debate.
+Between them, sitting on a pillow, was a young woman of about twenty years of age.
+She was very beautiful, but her beauty was marred by a deep frown as she ignored the ongoing debate.

 Ethan was very hesitant broaching the topic of magic.

 “I… uh.
 I know the scientific part, not the magical part.
 And to be frank, it was mostly theoretical where I come from,” he said very carefully.